 The list could go on, but at my birthing center, I tell ya, there was no pushback about anything–only support.
 It was quiet and peaceful, and I felt like my decisions were honored.
 The hospital is dealing with so much liability, they have a bit of a cookie-cutter way of doing things–which I understand–but that is precisely what I wanted to get away from for my next birth (and, spoiler alert: I’m really glad I did.)

 At the hospital, the lights got bright and the bed went up.
 Nurses I hadn’t seen before swarmed me.
-My husband got to see our baby’s head first come out, and it was encouraging to hear him tell me he could see it.
-My doctor did sort of pull the baby after his head came out and I wonder if that was necessary or if that contributed to my [significant] tearing.
+One aspect that I liked was that my husband got to see our baby’s head first come out, and it was encouraging to hear him tell me he could see it.
+My doctor did sort of pull the baby after his head came out (we have video and it makes me wince to see it) and I wonder if that was necessary or if that contributed to my [significant] tearing.

 Post-partum–the first hours: